Accessing the Library and Data from HTML

 This article explains how to use HTML "markup directives" on your web pages to interact with the Store Builder Library.

-The Library will scan HTML contents of the page for markup directives and apply corresponding data and events once directives are recognized.
+The Library scans HTML contents of the page for markup directives.
+It applies corresponding data and events once directives are recognized.